ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 `mkey` may be necessary to disambiguate multiple measurements of the same type.
 Alternatively, `Mkey` may also be used to  distinguish multiple measured elements in an environment.

-`Mkey` is an extensible identifier.
+`mkey` is an extensible identifier.
 The initial types defined are OID, UUID, and uint.

 ~~~ cddl
 {::include cddl/measured-element-type-choice.cddl}